Oliver Stanley: Background and education

 Stanley was the second son of Edward Stanley, 17th Earl of Derby, by his wife Lady Alice, daughter of William Montagu, 7th Duke of Manchester.
-Edward Stanley, Lord Stanley was his elder brother.
-He was educated at Eton, but did not proceed to the University of Oxford due to the outbreak of World War I.
+Edward Stanley, Lord Stanley, was his elder brother.
+He was educated at Eton, but did not proceed to the University of Oxford due to the outbreak of the First World War.

 Military career

 During the First World War, Stanley was commissioned into the Lancashire Hussars, before transferring to the Royal Field Artillery in 1915.
 He achieved the rank of captain, and won both the Military Cross and the Croix de Guerre.

 Political career

 After he was demobilised, Stanley was called to the bar by Gray's Inn in 1919.
 In the 1924 general election he was elected as Member of Parliament (MP) for Westmorland.
 From 1945 he sat for Bristol West.

 Ministerial career

 He soon came to the attention of the Conservative leaders and held a number of posts in the National Government of the 1930s.
 As Minister of Transport he was responsible for the introduction of a 30 miles per hour speed limit and driving tests for new drivers.
 In May 1938 whilst President of the Board of Trade he achieved a rare distinction in British politics when his brother Lord Stanley became Secretary of State for Dominion Affairs – a rare example of two brothers sitting in the same Cabinet, more so as their father, a former Conservative minister, was still alive.
 Nevertheless, five months later Edward died.
 (Another example is that of two Labour Party brothers, David Miliband and his brother Ed Miliband, who were appointed to the British Cabinet in June 2007.)

 In January 1940 Stanley was appointed Secretary of State for War after the previous incumbent, Leslie Hore-Belisha, had been sacked after falling out with the leading officers.
-Much was expected of Stanley's tenure in this office, as his father had held it during the First World War, but four months later the government fell and Stanley was replaced by Anthony Eden.
+Much was expected of Stanley's tenure in this office, for his father had held it during the First World War, but four months later the government fell, and Stanley was replaced by Anthony Eden.
 Churchill offered Stanley the Dominions Office, which Stanley turned down.
-Instead, Churchill made Stanley a personal link with intelligence agencies, notably as founder of the London Controlling Section.
+Instead, Churchill made him a personal link with intelligence agencies, notably as founder of the London Controlling Section.
 Two years later Stanley's political fortunes revived when Churchill appointed him Secretary of State for the Colonies, a post which he held until the end of the war.